ken-soares/ken-soares/README.md

 ![Django](https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white)

 This semester goals:
-- helping in the ae-dev team
+- working on the AE website
 - publishing a new game on itch
 - learning basics of computer vision
 - publish articles about Poland